Carlos Loyzaga: Philippine men's basketball team

 Loyzaga was a two-time Olympian - 1952 (9th place) and 1956 (7th place) - as a member of the Philippines men's national basketball team.
 He helped the Philippines become one of the best in the world at the time, winning four consecutive Asian Games gold medals (1951, 1954, 1958, 1962) and two consecutive FIBA Asia Championships (1960, 1963).
 His finest moment was at the 1954 FIBA World Championship where he led the Philippines to a bronze finish.
 It was the best finish by an Asian country and the Philippines have remained the only Asian medalist in the tournament.
-He finished as one of the tournament’s leading scorers with a 16.4 points-per-game average and was named in the tournament's All-Star selection.
+He finished as one of the tournament’s leading scorers with a 16.4 points-per-game average and was named in the All-Tournament second team.

 Coaching career

 Loyzaga started as player-coach for YCO during the early 1960s.
 After retiring as a player in 1964, he became the head coach of YCO and the Manila Bank Golden Bankers in the MICAA; and the UST Glowing Goldies in the UAAP.
-He coached the Philippine men's basketball team that won the 1967 ABC Championship (now known as the FIBA Asia Championship).
+He coached the Philippine men's basketball team that won the 1967 ABC Championship (now known as the FIBA Asia Cup and formerly FIBA Asia Championship).
 In the Philippine Basketball Association, he coached U/Tex (1975-1976) and Tanduay (1977-1979).

 Personal life

+He was born to Filipino football legend Joaquín Loyzaga and Carmen Matute.
 Loyzaga was married to Vicky Cuerva on 21 May 1957; the couple's children include basketball players Chito and Joey, Princess, and actresses Bing and Teresa.
 He was the grandfather of Diego Loyzaga.

 Loyzaga died on January 27, 2016, at the Cardinal Santos Medical Center in San Juan, Metro Manila.
 He suffered a stroke in Australia in 2011 prior to returning to the Philippines in 2013.

 As a posthumous commemoration, the San Beda College officially retired the #14 jersey used by Loyzaga during the opening ceremonies of the NCAA Season 92 basketball tournament on June 25, 2016, at the Mall of Asia Arena.
 Members of the Loyzaga family attended the jersey retirement ceremony.